wp-plugins/wp-ajaxify-comments/readme.txt

 * Compatibility with comment spam protection plugins and other plugins that extend/manipulate the comment form
 * Admin frontend to customize the look and feel
 * (Automatic) fallback mode uses complete page reloads if the plugin is not configured properly or any incompatibility is detected
+* Client-side JavaScript API (see FAQ for more details)
 * Debug mode to support troubleshooting

 == Screenshots ==